SKopecz/PositiveIntegrators.jl/docs/src/stratospheric_reaction_benchmark.md

 ## Work-Precision diagrams

-In the following we show several work-precision diagrams, which compare the different methods with respect to computing time and the respective error.
-First we focus on adaptive methods, afterwards we also show [results obtained with fixed time step sizes](#fixed-time-steps-sizes).
+In the following we show several work-precision diagrams, which compare different methods with respect to computing times and errors.
+First we focus on adaptive methods, afterwards we also show results obtained with fixed time step sizes.

 Since the stratospheric reaction problem is stiff, we need to use a suited implicit scheme to compute its reference solution.